ilduchea/travel-api/README.md

 This application uses JWT Tokens.
 To configure, you must authenticate the seeded user to generate a token.
 In your terminal, run:

-`curl -X POST -d email="qwerty@email.com" -d password="password" http://localhost:3000/auth_user`
+`curl -X POST -d email="qwerty@email.com" -d password="password" http://localhost:3000/v1/auth_user`

-You can test the API in Postman.
+You will need the auth_token from curl to run queries via Postman.

 * URL: localhost:3000/
 * Header Key: Authorization